 Still, for anyone facing an employment problem, we can help.
 Even if you’re just a bar on the Southside.
 Or you are an employee going up against American Eagle Outfitters.

-The East End or East Side of Pittsburgh was once labeled up-and-coming.
+The East End or East Side of Allegheny County was once labeled up-and-coming.
 It’s definitely come.
 Lawrenceville and Easter Liberty are hotspots for young professionals.
 Google’s presence in Bakery square transformed East Liberty.

 And Lawrenceville revitalization may have not eclipsed the Southside for nightlife entertainment.